Agent Overview

 Why?
 To abstract the communication layer with different LLM backends (like OpenAI, Anthropic, Google Gemini, Cohere, local models via Ollama, etc.), allowing you to switch providers without rewriting your core agent logic.

-VoltAgent achieves this through LLMProvider implementations.
-You configure your Agent with a specific provider instance and the desired model compatible with that provider.
+with a specific provider instance and the desired model compatible with that provider.

-Currently, VoltAgent offers built-in support for:
+Currently, VoltAgent offers built-in providers for various services and APIs:

 We plan to add more official provider integrations in the future.
-Furthermore, developers can create their own custom providers by implementing the LLMProvider interface to connect VoltAgent to virtually any AI model or service.
+Furthermore, developers can create their own custom providers by implementing the LLMProvider

 // 1.
 Vercel AI Provider (integrates with various models via Vercel AI SDK)